zucchi99/Blocked-AllPairsShortestPath/README.md

 ## Python Compilation and Execution

-Instead of launching a single binary we developed two python scripts, one for testing and one for performance, which automatically
+Instead of launching a single binary we developed two python scripts, one for testing and one for performance, which automatically compile and execute all the versions using random matrixes.
+For the python tests no parameters are needed, for the one of perfomances only the analyzer (chrono, default, or nvprof).

+Examples:
+<code>python launch_test.py</code>
+<code>python launch_perf.py chrono</code>.
+<code>python launch_perf.py nvprof</code>.